Public Policy Guidelines

-On federal issues, AGF will work to educate its members on issues relevant to the sector, and collaborate as needed with national organizations including the Forum of Regional Associations of Grantmakers, the Council on Foundations and Independent Sector.
-AGF will devote primary attention to state, regional and local issues.
+On federal issues, AGF will work to educate its members on issues relevant to the sector, and collaborate as needed with national organizations including the United Philanthropy Forum, the Council on Foundations and Independent Sector.
+AGF will devote primary attention to issues with state, regional and local impact.

 AGF will follow a process that enables thoughtful and representative deliberation, decision-making and oversight regarding whether and how the organization will be involved in public policy.
 AGF’s process also will be responsive and expeditious to enable time-sensitive action when needed.